Mental health is an integral part of overall good health. Help is available for all those that need it.

 Law No 16 of 2016 on the rights of patients with mental illness defines the rights of citizens and residents regarding their mental health treatment.
 It includes details about where and how patients can be treated, including those that may be treated without their consent (known as compulsory admission).
 The law offers full protection for patients seeking mental healthcare services in Qatar.

 Specialist care and intervention are widely available from HMC.
 Their Mental Health Service initiative has seen a number of developments, which started under the Qatar National Mental Health Strategy (QNMHS) 2013–2018 and which progressed into the Mental Health Strategic Framework (MHSF) 2018–2022.
-Both policies are aligned with the WHO Global Mental Health Action Plan (2013–2022).
+Both policies were aligned with the WHO Global Mental Health Action Plan (2013–2022).

 Under QNMHS and MHSF there has been an expansion of existing services, and the introduction of new services and new facilities to provide the best possible mental healthcare.
 The Mental Health Service at HMC is committed to promoting good mental health and wellbeing, offering effective treatment and providing care.